 Think about your home

 For many families, their homes are their biggest asset – and their biggest inheritance tax headache.
 The Government has clamped down on schemes to get around the ‘gifts with reservation’ rules.
-These allowed people to give away homes, but still live in them.
-Now, income tax can be charged for living rent-free in a home you once owned.
-But there are still ways to reduce IHT.
 Most couples who own a home together are joint tenants.
 This means that if one person dies, the other automatically becomes the outright owner of the property.
 The alternative is to register as ‘tenants in common’, each owning half the property absolutely.
 This means that on death, your share may be left to someone else to keep down the size of your estate.

 Do not lose sight of whose money it is in the first place.
 If you are worried your wealth is simply building up a tax bill, then throw off the shackles and enjoy yourself.